 This route is one of the best procurement methods in construction if the developer is looking to secure the shortest possible timescale.

-Similar to the two-stage approach in terms of having a shorter lead in period for engagement – the Construction Manager route comes with the advantages of early engagement for logistics, project planning and procurement.
+Similar to the two-stage approach in terms of having a shorter lead in period for engagement – the Construction Management route comes with the advantages of early engagement for logistics, project planning and procurement.

 The primary difference is that the Construction Manager is effectively a consultant with responsibility for delivering a defined scope of services.
 The trade package contractors contract directly with the Client who has the full risk of price escalation and programme delays.

-Under this type of construction procurement, the design can be procured through a design team or as a combination between the design team and the trade package contractors.
+Under this type of procurement, the design can be procured through a design team or as a combination between the design team and the trade package contractors.
 Due to the shortened process to appoint the Construction Manager, a shorter overall duration for the project is achievable.

-Irrespective of the construction procurement route, one aspect that should not be overlooked is the selection of the companies who deliver the project.
+Irrespective of the procurement route, one aspect that should not be overlooked is the selection of the companies who deliver the project.
 This means the designers as well as the Contractor and sub-contractors.

 Contractors and consultants should be experienced in the type of construction, the contracting risk allocation and have the capacity to do the job.
 Carry out interviews; visit previous projects; take references; ask difficult questions.